The Eigencurve is Proper: Finite slope subspace of

 is an isomorphism.
 Furthermore, $(\D_\rig^\dag(V^\ast_R)))^{\varphi=\alpha,\Gamma=1}$ is a locally free $R$-module of rank $1$. \end{prop}

-\begin{proof} Since the finite slope subspace of $D^\ast$ is itself, it follows immediately from \cite[Theorem 3.3.4]{Liu12} that the given map is an isomorphism.
+\begin{proof} Since the finite slope subspace of $D^\ast$ is itself, it follows immediately from \cite[Theorem 3.3.3]{Liu12} that the given map is an isomorphism.
 Note that $M(R)$ is smooth of dimension 1.
-We deduce that the $R$-module $(\D_\dif^+(V_R)/(t^k))^\Gamma$ is locally free as it is finite and torsion free.
-Moreover, for any $x\in M(R)$ with non-integral weight, by \cite[Corollary 1.5.6]{Liu12}, the natural map
+We deduce that the $R$-module $(\D_\dif^+(V_R)/(t^k))^\Gamma$ is locally free because it is finite and torsion free.
+Moreover, let $x\in M(R)$ be a point with non-integral weight; that is, $h(x)\in\mathcal{\tilde{C}}_{p,N}$ is not of integral weight.
+Then by \cite[Corollary 1.5.7]{Liu12}, the natural map